yixiaoqingyuz/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Reflection-Probe.md

 # Reflection Probe

-Reflection Probes are one of the [Reflection Probes](Reflection-Probes-Intro.html) that the High Definition Render Pipeline (HDRP) provides to help you create reactive and accurate reflective Materials.
+The Reflection Probe component is one of the types of [Reflection Probe](Reflection-Probes-Intro.html) that the High Definition Render Pipeline (HDRP) provides to help you create reactive and accurate reflective Materials.

-Properties
+# Properties

 The HDRP Reflection Probe uses the [built-in render pipeline Reflection Probe](https://docs.unity3d.com/Manual/class-ReflectionProbe.html) as a base, and thus shares many properties with the built-in version.
 HDRP Reflection Probes also share many properties with the [HDRP Planar Reflection Probe](Planar-Reflection-Probe.html).